Naanum Rowdy Dhaan: Controversies

 Shortly after Lyca Productions announced that they had acquired the film's distribution rights, members of the political party Ilaya Thalaimurai Katchi condemned Wunderbar Films for selling the rights to them.
 Iniyan John of the party noted Lyca founder Allirajah Subaskaran's links to Sri Lankan politician Mahinda Rajapaksa, who was responsible for the deaths of "hundreds of thousands of Tamils" during the Sri Lankan civil war in 2009.
 Lyca had earlier attracted protests when they produced their first Tamil film, Kaththi (2014), for the same reasons, and were forced to remove their name from promotional material.
 John noted the production house contradicted the Tamil Nadu Directors Association's promise that they would not engage in film production or distribution in Tamil Nadu.

-In early 2015, a video clip where Nayanthara is seen buying beer went viral on social media before the film's release.
+In early 2015, a video clip in which Nayanthara is seen buying beer went viral on social media before the film's release.
 The political party Hindu Makkal Katchi (HMK) opposed the scene and demanded it be deleted, otherwise during the film's release, they would protest against the film and Nayanthara.
 In Chennai, HMK put up signs showing portraits of Nayanthara draped with a beer-bottle garland.
 After Nayanthara released a statement saying it was just a scene in the film, her effigy was publicly burned by members of another political party, the Hindu Munnani.

 Legacy

 According to Janani K of India Today, Naanum Rowdy Dhaan was a breakthrough for Nayanthara.
 The actress later went on to star in Kolamaavu Kokila (2018), described by its producers Lyca as a dark comedy "on the lines of" the earlier film.
-Her character's line "Ongala podanum sir" inspired the title of a 2019 film, and Sethupathi's line "Are You Okay Baby?" became the title of a 2023 film.
+Her character's line "Ongala podanum sir" inspired the title of a 2019 film, and Sethupathi's line "Are you okay baby?" became the title of a 2023 film.
 The film's title also inspired Nayanthara and Vignesh to establish a production company, Rowdy Pictures.
 In 2024, Nayanthara considered Naanum Rowdy Dhaan the "most special and important film" in her career and was upset that Dhanush did not allow her to include clips from it in the documentary Nayanthara: Beyond the Fairytale, about her life and career.
 Udhayabanu, who played a character named "Rahul Thatha", became popularly known by that name in the film industry.